jlgreathouse/AMD_IBS_Toolkit/README.txt

-A/MD Research Instruction Based Sampling Toolkit
+AMD Research Instruction Based Sampling Toolkit
 ===============================================================================

 This repository contains tools which can be used to access the Instruction